Mohamedali679/lab-kanban-project/contributions/ibrahim.md

-I've completed meeting records and made sure that they was up to date throughout sptint 1.
+Sprint 1 contribution

+Name: Ibrahim Al-kutubi

+contributions;
+- made sure meetings were planned
+- made sure that we was all on the same page
+- made sure that i noted meeting records and typed them up